The Open Location Code (OLC) is an encoding system for coordinates to identify any area, location and address around the world.

 As already mentioned, the simple spelling and the logical structure of the Plus Code is quite important.
 With sequences of two upto 15 letters and digits, area rectangles can be defined with increasing accuracy.
 20 different characters are permitted, which cannot be confused with each other.
 Thus, every place in the world and every address can be located with a code of only 10 characters in length with an accuracy of 10 to 20 meters.
 The 10-digit notation is common because, as with a postal address, each individual house can be uniquely identified.
 For more precise requirements, up to 15 characters in Plus Code are possible.
 This means that the accuracy is already in the centimetre range, which will rarely be used for Plus Codes.
 In principle, Plus Codes are a different spelling for geographic coordinates.
 They are always and exclusively mapped in the geodetic reference system WGS84.
-This has the advantage that Plus Codes are compatible with GPS coordinates and can therefore be easily converted into each other.
+This has the advantage that Plus Codes can be converted into GPS coordinates quite easily and can be found locally with a portable navigation device.

-Plus codes have been used for some time in Google Maps and other online map services.
-Plus codes are already ubiquitous in Google Maps, but have been overlooked or ignored by many users.
-In the meantime, the Plus Code enjoys a high level of acceptance and is already used in some countries for addressing or as a kind of postal code system.
+Plus Codes have been used for some time in the map service Google Maps and other online services.
+They are already ubiquitous in Google Maps, but are overlooked or ignored by many users In the meantime, the Plus Code enjoys a high level of acceptance and is already used in some countries for addressing or as postal code system.
 Nevertheless, it has to be said that something similar have existed for a long time, e.g. UTMref (MGRS), NAC-Code, GEOREF and QTH (Maidenhead).

 Fig. 2: Postal address and Plus Code in Google Maps On the right you can see an excerpt from a Google Maps view showing the Plus Code of the author's location.
 However, there is the special feature that instead of the first four characters of the Plus Code a place name in the form "9FW2+W7 Kempen" is used.
 But the complete Plus Code with an accuracy of about 15 meters for KilletSoft's location is "9F389FW2+W7".
 Both formats can be used in Google Maps, Google Earth, and other map services to locate the location.
 But more about that later.